mjml/testmatrix/README.md

 ```
 The block comment delimited by `/** ..  **/` is combed out by the script and parsed.

-On the second line, some `@cxxparams` values are given in quotes.
+On the second line, some `@cxxparams` values are in quotes.
 These parameters are applied to *all* targets of this module.

-On the third line, the script finds that there are two alternatives to the @cxxparams for this test module.
+On the third line, the script finds that there are two alternatives to the `@cxxparams` for this test module.
 So, it will generate Makefile rules to build targets `test1-a.obj` and `test1-b.obj`, and
-  subsequently executables named `test1-a` and `test1-b`.
+  also executables named `test1-a` and `test1-b`.
 Each will have an alternate definition of these parameters based on the values in the list.

 Other axes can be defined for other stages of the compile/link/run testing process.